Louis Scarcella: Police accolades

 Despite extensive scrutiny stemming from Scarcella's overturned cases, he remains well decorated.
-Notable recognitions include four Chief of Detectives' Awards for Outstanding Investigation, which he received for investigating: the 1984 serial "Flatbush Rapist" attacks; the nearly fatal 1986 stabbing of a dance choreographer; the 1990 murder of Rabbi Chaskel Werzberger (before it led to an overturned conviction); and the 1995 "Money Train" firebombing of a subway token clerk (before it led to three more overturned convictions).
-Prior to many of his cases unraveling, Scarcella appeared as a police interrogation expert on the Dr. Phil talk show in 2007.
-The Retired Detectives of New York honored Scarcella at an October 2017 award dinner, in a display of solidarity after his 13th overturned conviction.
+Notable recognitions include four Chief of Detectives' Awards for Outstanding Investigation, which he received for investigating: the 1984 serial "Flatbush Rapist" attacks; the nearly fatal 1986 stabbing of a dance choreographer; the 1990 murder of Rabbi Chaskel Werzberger (which led to an overturned conviction and a reprimand); and the 1995 "Money Train" firebombing of a subway token clerk (which led to three more overturned convictions).
+Before many of his cases unraveled with evidence of his misconduct, Scarcella appeared as a police interrogation expert on the Dr. Phil talk show in 2007, touting his record and defending his tactics: "I lie to them.
+I will use deception...
+I don't play by the rules, but I play within the moral rules and the rules of the arrest in Brooklyn, New York."
+The Retired Detectives of New York honored Scarcella at an October 2017 award dinner, in a display of "blue wall" solidarity after his 13th overturned homicide case.